 I lead the Machine Comprehension team at Microsoft Research, Montreal.
 I received my PhD from the University of Toronto Institute for Aerospace Studies, working in the Space Robotics Group under Gabriele D’Eleuterio.
 My doctoral thesis, A Computational Model for Episodic Memory Inspired by the Brain, combined continuous-time recurrent neural networks with deep belief networks to model compression, storage, and retrieval of sensory experience.
-I made the jump to natural language processing in 2015 when I joined Maluuba during its startup days, as the first member of its nascent deep-learning research team.
+I made the jump to natural language processing in 2015, when I joined the Canadian startup Maluuba.
+I was the first member of its nascent deep learning research team.

 I currently study language as an instrument of intelligent agents for the representation and communication of information.
 I design neural systems for NLP using methods from deep and reinforcement learning, information theory, and computational linguistics.
-Much of my work up to now has focused on question-answering, but I’ve recently become interested in metalearning, lifelong learning, and taking action through language.
+Much of my work up to now has focused on question-answering, but I’m now interested in metalearning, lifelong learning, and taking action through language.